dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 ### Message Execution Basics

 To understand the issues around async inter-canister calls, one needs to understand a few properties about message execution.
 This is also explained in the [community conversation on Security Best Practices](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s).

+We fist provide a few definitions.
+A _call_ is a canister's implementation of either an [update](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) or [query call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-query) that it exposes.
+For example, if the Rust CDK is used, these are usually annotated with `#[query]` or `#[update]`, respectively.
 A _message_ is a set of consecutive instructions that a subnet executes for a canister.
+We'll see in the following that a call can be split into several messages if inter-canister calls are made.
 The following properties are essential:

-**Property 1**: Only a single message is processed at a time.
+**Property 1**: Only a single message is processed at a time in a subnet.
 So message execution is sequential, and never parallel.

 **Property 2**: Each call (query / update) triggers a message.
-When an inter-canister call is made, the code after the call (the callback) is executed as a separate message.
+When an inter-canister call is made, the code after the call (the callback, highlighted in blue) is executed as a separate message.

-For example, consider the following code in Motoko:
+For example, consider the following Motoko code:

 ![example_highlighted_code](_attachments/example_highlighted_code.png)

 The first message that is executed here are lines 2-3, until the inter-canister call is made using the `await` syntax (orange box).
-The second message are lines 3-5: when the inter-canister call returns (blue box).
+The second message executes lines 3-5: when the inter-canister call returns (blue box).
 We call this part the _callback_ of the inter-canister call.
 The two messages involved in this example will always be scheduled sequentially.

 **Property 3**: Messages from interleaving calls have no reliable execution ordering.

 Let's consider the above example code again, and assume the method `example` is called twice in parallel, the resulting calls being Call 1 and Call 2.
 The following illustration shows two possible message orderings.
 On the left, the first call's messages are scheduled first, and only then the second call's messages are executed.
-On the right, we see another possible message scheduling, where the first message of each call are executed first.
+On the right, we see another possible message scheduling, where the first messages of each call are executed first.
+Your code should result in a correct state regardless of the message ordering.

 ![example_orderings](_attachments/example_orderings.png)

 **Property 4**: On a trap / panic, modifications to the canister state for the current message are not applied.

-For example, if a trap in the second message (blue box) of the above example occurs, any canister state changes for that message, even earlier in the blue box, are not applied.
+For example, if a trap in the second message (blue box) of the above example occurs, canister state changes resulting from that message, even earlier in the blue box, are discarded.
+However, note that any state changes from earlier messages and in particular the first message (orange box) have been applied, as that message executed successfully.

+For more details, refer to the Interface Specification [section on ordering guarantees](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ordering_guarantees) and the section on [abstract behaviour](https://internetcomputer.org/docs/current/references/ic-interface-spec/#abstract-behavior) which defines message execution in more detail.

 ### Avoid traps after await